Available Practitioners

 SPECIALTIES

-My flat rate for sessions is $165
+My flat rate is $165 per session.

-The experiences I have had in my own upbringing serve as an inspiration for the people I get to work with.
-Though I have had experience working with many different individuals, I find myself gravitating toward young adults and women as well as individuals who are exploring childhood trauma.
-I also enjoy working with individuals who are deconstructing and healing from church hurt and religious trauma stemming from evangelical and fundamentalist forms of Christianity, as well as those who are exploring sexuality.
-I use various modalities to work with people such as embodiment and internal family systems (IFS).
-I absolutely love working with kids and parents in addition to working with trauma.
+Delving into people's stories, hurt, and spiritual experiences feels like a natural expression of who I am and how I connect with others.
+My upbringing inspires the work I do, and I find myself particularly drawn to young adults and women, as well as individuals exploring childhood trauma.
+I also enjoy working with clients who are deconstructing and healing from church hurt and religious trauma stemming from evangelical and fundamentalist backgrounds, as well as those exploring their sexuality.
+I employ various modalities, including embodiment practices and Internal Family Systems (IFS), and I absolutely love working with both children and parents alongside trauma work.

-When I am not working, you’ll probably find me drinking coffee while reading my newest book, or finding a new TV show to binge—usually with a glass of wine in hand!
+When I'm not working, you'll probably find me drinking coffee while reading my newest book, or finding a new TV show to binge—usually with a glass of wine in hand!
 I love routine, and creating rhythms for day-to-day life that help me connect to my own spirituality- like reading, being outside, moving my body, and spending time with the people I love.

 I also enjoy exploring the world through traveling to new places, going on long walks with my dog, Milo, doing yoga, paddleboarding, and spending time outside anytime it's warm.
-On weekends my partner and I love having other couples over for games and drinks, and we like doing home projects together.
+On weekends, my partner and I love having other couples over for games and drinks, and we like doing home projects together.

 Master of Science in Mental Health Counseling from University of North Texas (2018)